Liberty Water Gap Trail

 From its western terminus near Columbia on the Delaware River

-A lot of progress has been made recently.
+A lot of progress has been made over the past several years to achieve this.

 - Liberty State Park has given its approval to establish the LWGT